 The upper section houses the Town Sign and the Grade II listed Town Cross.
-It is thought the cross was relocated to its current position from Old Hunstanton, when the resort was founded by Henry L’Estrange.
-The lower section contains the ‘Butterfly Shelters’ that were installed during the 1960’s and the Bandstand that is still regularly used over the summer months.
+It is thought the cross was relocated to its current position from Old Hunstanton when Henry L’Estrange founded the resort.
+The lower section contains the ‘Butterfly Shelters’ that were installed during the 1960s and the Bandstand that is still regularly used over the summer months.

 The Esplanade Gardens are a highlight!
 A traditional Victorian Promenade Garden consisting of formally laid out annual beds, which has remained remarkably unchanged since its origination.

 Finally, Cliff Parade stretches from the Esplanade Gardens to the north.
 It consists of a wide expanse of amenity grass, interspersed with three Victorian shelters that date back to 1898.

 RELATED POST: The 21 Best Gardens in Norfolk to Visit

 OK, I have a confession to make.
 Along with 2p slots and sugared doughnuts, I LOVE crazy golf.
 It may be naff and laughed at by every other country in the world, but there’s nothing like a game for a bit of family bonding!